xxy39/HMM-DM/README.md

 HMM.DM.code: A folder containing all R source code files used for HMM-DM.

 example.data: A folder containing all example input data, an example.script.txt for running HMM-DM, and the output files generated from the example.script.txt.

+Simulation: A folder containing all R scource code used for data simulating.
 _____________________________________________________________________________________________________________

 **How to cite us**